ROMANS 8:

 might spare the very nations God had condemned.

-Of course, that would lead to a long series of compromises,
+Of course, that would lead to a long series of

 And even if they agreed with God's judgment, and

-by fear.
+paralyzed by fear.

-Yes, even with all the resources of God behind
+Yes, even with all the resources of God behind them,

-them, they might say, "how can I dispossess them?"
+they might say, "How can I

 ~ ~ ~ ~ ~ ~